When you first start out blogging, you’ll probably have enough drive & ambition to stay focused and produce new content. At least for a while..

 The best advice I found for creating content came from Dan Norris in his book Content Machine, and he suggests to start with post headlines, rather than just the generic subject you’d like to talk about.

 This can be done in as little as 10-15 minutes.
 All you need to do is come up with about 5 good headlines, and you’re good to go.

 Monday – Outline next post

-Now it’s a good idea to have your posts scheduled out a month or so in advance, but either way, for Monday’s task, you simply choose one of the headlines and outline that post.
+Now it’s a good idea to have your posts scheduled out a while in advance, but either way, for Monday’s task, you simply choose one of the headlines and outline that post.

 Again, this task can usually be done in 10-15 minutes.
 I use Workflowy to quickly and easily outline posts.

 I find my writing is best when I create the outline on a different day than I write the rough draft.
 Once you have a good outline, the post practically writes itself.
 I use Workflowy and GoogleDocs, opened side by side to effortlessly write the rough draft of my upcoming post.

 Mistakes are OK, and the post doesn’t need to be in perfect order; simply get all of the content out on this day, and you can worry about editing on Thursday.